 VIDEO: Louise shows how to remove the rear wheel in six seconds on one of our courses.

-A two-day bike maintenance course for women only.
+A two-day bike maintenance course for women only, held over two Saturdays.
 We recommend that you attend both days.
-Please click here to book.
+We will run this course again in 2018, dates to be announced.
 All bookings must be made online, we’re sorry but we’re unable to accept telephone bookings.

 Suggested donation £20.
 You can pay online when booking or later – you will receive instructions in your confirmation email on how to do this, or just click here to donate (opens in a new window).

 Led by Vicky Seville.
 Classes will be held indoors at Northfield Ecocentre, 53 Church Road, Northfield, B31 2LB.

 Module 1: Bike safety.
 This will include: understanding the parts of a bike and what they do; carrying out a safety check to make sure the main components are working safely (wheels; handlebars; brakes; cranks; pedals; chain; saddle).

 Module 2: Bike cleaning, including degreasing and lubricating the chainset and cassette for maximum efficiency of your bike.